 This course provides an introduction to some of the main legal problems generated by recent developments in information technology and e-commerce, and their possible solutions.
-Topics to be covered include copyright, patent protection for software and business methods, domain name disputes and other intellectual property issues on the Internet, contractual issues of on-line trading, public key infrastructure and electronic transactions, privacy and data protection.
+Topics to be covered include, but are not limited to, copyright, domain name disputes and other intellectual property issues on the Internet, contractual issues of on-line trading, public key infrastructure and electronic transactions, privacy and data protection.

 Supply chain and e-logistics management

 The course is designed to prepare you to apply business strategies, analytical methodologies and information technology in supply chain management.
 Traditionally industries have focussed on operation evaluation and performance improvement of mainly the manufacturing process; however, the deficiency of supply chain coordination results in severe downgrade of business competitiveness.
 With advent of information technology, computers not only improve manufacturing operation and management and also strategic decision-making as well.
 This course focuses on the systems approach to the planning, analysis, design, development, and evaluation of supply chain and e-logistics management.